austinmartinez12/EDS223-HW1/README.md

 The purpose of this repository is to create 2 maps using data downloaded from the EPA website at the block group level for Monterrey County, CA.
 These maps were generated using the tmap package.
-The first map shows the percentile exposure risk for lead paint in Monterey County.
+The first map shows the unemplyment rate percentile in Monterey County.
 The second map shows exposure risk for toxic air pollutants in Monterey County.

 #### Contents